The Neurodiverse City

 The Neurodiverse City is an ongoing research and design initiative in partnership with The Design Trust for Public Space to reimagine NYC's public spaces to better support neurodiversity.
 Learning from the experiences and knowledge of neurodivergent self-advocates, the teams are applying learnings from participatory workshops and surveys with local community organizations to design prototypes for NYC streets and playgrounds.
 Ultimately, the Neurodiverse City aims to identify scalable ways of creating neuroinclusive environments in the public realm.

-Through a multi-year, phased research and co-creation process with local organizations that champion neurodivergent communities, the team is examining existing public streets and designing prototypes to make them more sensory friendly.
+Through a multi-year, phased research and co-creation process with local organizations that champion neurodivergent communities, WIP is examining existing public streets and designing prototypes to make them more sensory friendly.
 The learnings from these prototypes will inform new guidlines to support the greatest range of physical, emotional, and neurological differences in the public realm.

 WIP team members: